ribbon-lang/ribbonc/README.md

 - Polymorphic top-level variable definitions
 - Pattern matching
 - Full, reliable type inference for all features
-- User-defined effect types
+- User-defined effect types and effect handlers
-- Effect handlers
-- Typeclasses
+- Typeclasses with named instances
 - Row-polymorphic structural data types (product and sum)
 - Row-polymorphic effect annotations for functions
 - Monoidal concatenation constraints for row types
 - Subtyping constraints for row types
 - Lexically scoped variables for lambda functions, using hidden effects
-- Simple built-ins like map, set
+- Simple standard types like map, set

 #### Non-goals
 Some things I do not plan to do, which again apply to the bootstrap only
-- Creating a reference implementation for the entire language
 - First-class closures
 - High performance / optimization
 - Great errors à la rustc
 - Unicode support
-- The vast majority of quality of life concerns

 ## Methodology